-The company shows continued operational development with significant progress in three core segments: commercial aerospace, defense and industrial, through its engagements with Airbus, US Department of Defense (DoD) prime contractors, and industrial customers in the semiconduction industry.
+The company shows continued operational development with significant progress in three core segments: commercial aerospace, defense and industrial, through its engagements with commercial OEMs, US Department of Defense (DoD) prime contractors, and industrial customers in the semiconductor industry.
 The company received its first serial production order from Hittech for carrier trays to be delivered to semiconductor manufacturing equipment supplier ASML.
 Development part deliveries and testing with aerospace customers are on schedule and Norsk Titanium is confident these efforts will come to a successful conclusion, enabling a transition to serial production in 2023.
 This opens the door to other markets with large long-term potential for value creation.

-- Transitioned into industrial manufacturing trials at our Plattsburgh facility to demonstrate serial production capabilities for Airbus programs
+- Transitioned into industrial manufacturing trials at our Plattsburgh facility to demonstrate serial production capabilities

 - Continued development of a large structural part for General Atomics for delivery in late first half 2023

 - Added to an undisclosed US DoD prime contractor’s approved supplier list, material specification in-place; receipt of initial production order expected in first half 2023

 - Demonstrator part approved and serial production awarded for ASML carrier trays in Q4’22, production of the first 15 articles underway

 - Delivered proof of concept articles to Kongsberg Defense & Aerospace to demonstrate RPD®’s applicability to part repair, a multi-billion dollar industry